estuary/flow/site/docs/reference/Connectors/materialization-connectors/Rockset.md

 ## Bulk ingestion for large backfills of historical data

 You can backfill large amounts of historical data into Rockset using a *bulk ingestion*.
 Bulk ingestion must originate in S3 and requires additional steps in your dataflow.
-Flow's Rockset connector supports this through the GitOps workflow.
+This workflow is supported using the [flowctl](../../../concepts/flowctl.md) CLI.

 ### Prerequisites